ibm-cloud-docs/watson-assistant/response-types-reference.md

 ### Example

-This example uses the `speech_to_text` response type with the `configure` command to change the language model used by the {{site.data.keyword.texttospeechshort}} service to Spanish, and to enable smart formatting.
+This example uses the `speech_to_text` response type with the `configure` command to change the language model used by the {{site.data.keyword.speechtotextshort}} service to Spanish, and to enable smart formatting.

 ```json
 {